socialismconference/songbook.github.io/songs/old-bolsheviks-song.md

 When I was a lad in 1906, I joined a band of Bolsheviks.
 I read the Manifesto and Das Kapital, and I even learned to sing the Internationale.
 (And I even learned to sing the Internationale.)
-And I sang that song with a ring so true, that now I, in the prisons of the Gay-Pay-Oo.
+And I sang that song with a ring so true, that now I'm in the prisons of the Gay-Pay-Oo.*
-And I sang that song with a ring so true, that now I, in the prisons of the Gay-Pay-Oo.
+And I sang that song with a ring so true, that now I'm in the prisons of the Gay-Pay-Oo.

 When Lenin and our comrades insurrection made, I found myself on the barricade,
 On Kerensky’s troops I turned my gun, and I didn’t stop shooting till the Reds had won.